antfu/talks/2025-10-09/src/slides.md

 <img src="/vite-devtools.png" w-120 />

 <!--
-For all of that, what I want is to show you how DevTools can be interesting in many different aspects and also share with you my own journey towards building DevTools.
+For all of that, what I want is to show you how DevTools can be interesting in many different aspects and also share my own journey towards building DevTools.

 So, finally, let's see what we have in Vite DevTools.
 -->